paramoshkinandrew/ReactNativeCircleCheckbox/README.md

 - `filterColor` : Color of underlayer circle.
 Default: `#FFF`
 - `innerColor` : Color of flag.
 Default: `#FC9527`
 - `label` : Checkbox label.
 Default: empty
 - `labelPosition` : Label rendering position.
-Default: `right`, may be 'right' or 'left'
+Default: `right`, may be 'right' or 'left'.
+For your convenience this package exports `LABEL_POSITION` object with two keys - `RIGHT` and `LEFT`.
+You can use it for `labelPosition` definition.
 - `styleCheckboxContainer`: Styles for checkbox container.
 - `styleLabel`: Styles for label.